649000/todo-rest-api/README.md

-# Serverless REST API using AWS Cloud Development Kit (CDK) and Java
+# Serverless To Do REST API

 The `cdk.json` file tells the CDK Toolkit how to execute your app.